-- a) a credit exclusion statement in a course description (credit will be granted for only one of X or Y), which would apply to all students taking the course, or - b) a credit exclusion list under a particular degree's Academic Calendar listing, which would only apply to students in that degree program.
+- 1. a credit exclusion statement in a course description (credit will be granted for only one of X or Y), which would apply to all students taking the course, or - 2. a credit exclusion list under a particular degree's Academic Calendar listing, which would only apply to students in that degree program.